 - Educators have a special duty of notification that precedes confidentiality.
 Educators who are in close contact with children and young people are particularly obliged to notify the municipality of a possible concern for a child or a young person.

-For further information on Child Protection at ISH, contact a member of the Student Welfare Team
+For further information on child protection at ISH, contact a member of the child/student protection team.